DevJasperNL/NetDaemon.Utils/README.md

 **Features include:**

-- Easy notification creation and updating
+- Easy notification creation and updating.
 - Support for actionable notifications with customizable buttons.
-- Support for Android and iPhone
+- Support for Android and iOS.

 ### Usage